circleci/circleci-docs/jekyll/_cci2/scheduled-pipelines.md

 **Q:** Why is my scheduled pipeline not running?

-**A:** There can be many reasons for this.
-For example:
+**A:** There could be a few possible reasons:
 - Is the actor who is set for the scheduled pipelines still part of the organization?
 - Is the branch set for the schedule deleted?
-- Is your github organization using SAML protection?
+- Is your GitHub organization using SAML protection?
 SAML tokens expire often, which can cause requests to github to fail.